SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_intro_pipeline.md

 </ol>
 <br>

-Each step in the pipeline uses data created by the preceding step.
+Each step in the pipeline uses data created by the preceding steps.
 For example, the <i>Segmentation</i> step uses path geometry created in the <i>Path planning</i> step to position and orient 2D image slices used to segment a vessel lumen.

-A visual representation of the pipeline steps (Fig. 1) provides a sense of the primarily geometric data created in each step
+A visual representation of the pipeline steps (Fig. 1) provides a sense of the (primarily geometric) data created in each step
 <br> <br>

 <figure>